temporalio/documentation/docs/typescript/how-to-develop-a-worker-program-in-typescript.md

 import * as activities from './activities';

 async function run() {
-  const connection = await NativeConnection.create({
+  const connection = await NativeConnection.connect({
     address: 'foo.bar.tmprl.cloud', // defaults port to 7233 if not specified
     tls: {
       // set to true if TLS without mTLS